equinor/radix-public-site/public-site/docs/src/guides/sub-pipeline/example-pipeline-with-azure-workload-identity.md

 You will need to configure a federated credential in your Azure Managed Identity.
 This is done by creating a new federated credential in a existing Mananged Identity that has the correct permissions you need.

 ::: tip
-The `issuer` URL will change in certain cases when a Radix Cluster is replaced during upgrading or disaster recovery, but we will notify ahead of time if when this happens in the **#omnia_radix** slack channel.
+The `issuer` URL will change in certain cases when a Radix Cluster is replaced during upgrading or in a disaster recovery scenario.

+We will notify as early as possbile when this happens in the **#omnia_radix** slack channel.
 :::

 1. Go to Radix Console and click the `i` icon in the top right corner of the cluster you want to use.
 Or click [here](https://console.radix.equinor.com/about) for production.